Skip to content

 • What it is: 60-90 minutes of quiet, independent play in their room.
 Same time every day (1-3 PM works well).

-• The rules: Stay in room.
+• The rules: Stay in the room.
 Play quietly.
 No screens.
 Can look at books, do puzzles, play with toys.

-• How to enforce: Use OK-to-Wake clock.
+• How to enforce: Use an OK-to-Wake clock.
 "When the clock turns green, you can come out."
 Be CONSISTENT.
 If they come out, calmly return them.
 "It's quiet time.
 You stay in your room."

 • Benefits: They get rest (even if not sleeping).
 YOU get a break.
 Everyone's happier.
 Some kids will actually fall asleep occasionally.